Cycling infrastructure: Bikeway controversies

 Some detractors argue that one must be careful in interpreting the operation of dedicated or segregated bikeways/cycle facilities across different designs and contexts; what works for the Netherlands will not necessarily work elsewhere, or claiming that bikeways increase urban air pollution.

 Other transportation planners consider an incremental, piecemeal approach to bike infrastructure buildout ineffective and advocate for complete networks to be built in a single phase.

 Proponents point out that cycling infrastructure including dedicated bike lanes has been implemented in many cities; when well-designed and well-implemented they are popular and safe, and they are effective at relieving both congestion and air pollution.

 Bikeway selection

-Jurisdictions have guidelines around the selection of the right bikeway treatments in order make routes more comfortable and safer for cycling.
+Jurisdictions have guidelines around the selection of the right bikeway treatments in order to make routes more comfortable and safer for cycling.

 A study reviewing the safety of "road diets" (motor traffic lane restrictions) for bike lanes found in summary that crash frequencies at road diets in the period after installation were 6% lower, road diets do not affect crash severity, or result in a significant change in crash types.
-This research was conducted by looking at areas scheduled for conversion before and after the road diet was performed.
-While also comparing similar areas that had not received any changes.
+This research was conducted by looking at areas scheduled for conversion before and after the road diet was performed, while also comparing similar areas that had not received any changes.
 It is noted that further research is recommended to confirm findings.